openforcefield/qca-dataset-submission/submissions/2021-11-08-QMDataset-pubchem-set1-single-points/README.md

 ## QCSubmit Manifest

 - `Dataset_Generation.ipynb`: Dataset creation notebook with instructions for submission.
-- `dataset.json.bz2`: The compressed constrained optimization dataset ready for submission.
+- `dataset.json.bz2`: The compressed gradient dataset ready for submission.
 - `pubchem-set1.smi`: The smiles file of the peptide molecules.
 - `pubchem-set1.pdf`: A pdf file containing molecule 2D structures.
 - `pubchem-set1.hdf5.tar.gz`: HDF5 file which contains structures and is the main input for the dataset